 I remember being 9 and getting my very first gold ring for Christmas – I was so excited.
 I’m sure I felt so grown up because I’d been trusted to have a beautiful gold ring.
 Can you believe, I still have it now.
 I’m half tempted to wait until Syd is older so I can give the ring to her as her first one too.
 Decisions decisions.
 Do you still have any of your kids jewellery?

 I spotted some cute children’s pieces when browsing the browsing the ring collection last week, they were all gold, and the prices weren’t too bad.
 I think maybe Father Christmas can bring Syd something this year…?
 This cute silver locket could be perfect?
 Not too expensive so I won’t freak out if it gets lost or broken, but special enough so she will love it.

 What do you think?
 Is 6 too young to get her real jewellery?
 Part of me thinks it is.
 What if she loses it or breaks it?
 She can’t wear it for school so it’ll probably spend most of its life in her jewellery box, anyway.
+I suspect getting her a watch to help her learn to tell the time would be a great plan.
 Maybe I’ll wait until closer to Christmas and see what she writes on her letter to the big man?
 If she picks jewellery, then perhaps Father Christmas will honour her wish…?

 Finally, if you enjoyed this post, why not check out more of my parenting content?